BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Setting-up-a-local-test-server.md

 going to get quite a lot of files in it.
 Move the downloaded file here and rename it to `paper.jar`.

 - **Step 3:** You need a start script to start your server.
 Open your text editor and create a file named `start.bat` (For Linux and Mac: Create a `start.sh` file instead).
+Place it in the freshly created folder.
 Open it and copy this into it:
 ```
 java -Xms1G -Xmx1G -jar paper.jar